openvinotoolkit/model_server/docs/architecture.md

 ![architecture chart](serving.png)

 OpenVINO&trade; model server requires the models to be present in the local file system or they could be hosted remotely on object storage services.
-Both google storage and S3 storage is supported.
+Both Google Cloud Storage and S3 compatible storage are supported.

 OpenVINO&trade; model server can be hosted on a bare metal server, virtual machine or inside a docker container.
 It is also suitable for landing in Kubernetes environment.